Meditation practice isn’t about creating a pleasant diversion for yourself.

-Parts excerpted from Meditation Illuminated: Simple Ways to Manage Your Busy Mind
+Here are strategies that address common meditation experiences.
+They’re excerpted from my book, Meditation Illuminated: Simple Ways to Manage Your Busy Mind.

 Although many think a busy mind is an obstacle, this is simply not so.
 Whether you have the same thoughts and feelings cycling through your mind, or whether you experience a steady stream of different thoughts and feelings, see if you can accept what arises.
 Awareness of the wanderings of the mind can actually be an effective tool to remind you to return your awareness to your focal point (for example, your breath).
 The quality of your awareness is more important than the quantity of whatʼs in your mind.